sz9751210/RSS-Feed-OPML-Generator/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/[username]/rss-feed-opml-generator/issues) for open issues or to open a new issue.
+Contributions are welcome!
+If you find a bug or have an idea for improvement, please open an issue or submit a pull request on the GitHub repository.

 ## 📝 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the [MIT License](LICENSE).